Canadian National Faces Serious Headwinds (NYSE:CNI)

 As the economy's vital signs are collapsing, it could be difficult for Canadian National to pass through more price increases.

-Operating Ratio Ticked Up
+Operating Ratio Lowered

 Canadian railroads are known for their efficiency vis-a-vis U.S. railroads.
 Canadian National reported an operating ratio of 66%, down from 70% in the year-earlier period.
 Total operating expenses were $2.3 billion, down 5% Y/Y. Labor costs fell 7% Y/Y, mainly due to lower incentive compensation and lower headcount.
 Purchased services rose 4% due to the inclusion of TransX, partially offset by lower material costs.
 Fuel costs fell by 10% on productivity gains and lower fuel prices.
 Falling fuel prices could be a knock-on effect of a slowing economy.
 It could be difficult to drive more efficiency gains if Canadian National's top line falters.